bkeepers/bkeepers.github.io/_posts/2015/2015-11-16-carbon-automobiles-bebop-fashion.md

 > Open source has grown far beyond the mainstream.
 It has become the bedrock over which the mainstream flows.
 Today it is hard to find a Fortune 500 company with an IT infrastructure that does not depend, in some fundamental way, on open source software.
 > <cite>Kim Polese - [Open Sources 2.0](http://amzn.to/1MvfeVN)</cite>

-As every company is becoming a software company, what happens when the bedrock of every industry is open source?
+As every company is becoming a software company, what happens when every industry flows over the bedrock of open source?

 ---